Farm Emergency Preparedness Planning

 Federal Emergency Management Agency (FEMA)

-An interactive web-based course to guide emergency management officials and animal owners, care providers and industries in preparing community disaster plans.
+An interactive web-based course to guide emergency management officials, animal owners, and animal care providers in preparing community disaster plans.

 Federal Emergency Management Agency (FEMA)